2026 AT&T Pebble Beach Pro-Am odds, predictions, field: PGA picks from proven golf model

 SportsLine's model simulated the AT&T Pebble Beach Pro-AM 2026 10,000 times and revealed its surprising PGA Tour picks

 The first PGA Signature Event of the season arrives this week as the 2026 AT&T Pebble Beach Pro-Am unfolds at the iconic Pebble Beach Golf Links in Pebble Beach, Calif.
 Rory McIlroy won this event in 2025, and he's set to make his season debut this week after skipping the first four tournaments.
-McIlroy is +1300 in the 2026 AT&T Pebble Beach Pro-Am odds from FanDuel Sportsbook, trailing only favorite Scottie Scheffler (+300).
+McIlroy is +1400 in the 2026 AT&T Pebble Beach Pro-Am odds from FanDuel Sportsbook, trailing only favorite Scottie Scheffler (+300) in a loaded 2026 Pebble Beach field.

-Other Pebble Beach contenders include Viktor Hovland (+2500), Tommy Fleetwood (+2500) and Justin Rose (+2500).
-The players who went a playoff at the WM Phoenix Open -- Hideki Matsuyama and Chris Gotterup -- are both close behind at +3000.
+Other Pebble Beach contenders include Tommy Fleetwood, Si Woo Kim and Xander Schauffele all at +2500.
+The players who went to a playoff at the WM Phoenix Open -- Hideki Matsuyama and Chris Gotterup -- are among the golfers at +3000, with Justin Rose and Viktor Hovland at +2700.
 Before locking in any 2026 AT&T Pebble Beach Pro-Am picks, or making any PGA DFS picks on sites like FanDuel or DraftKings, be sure to see the golf predictions and projected leaderboard from the proven computer model at SportsLine.

 SportsLine's proprietary model, built by DFS pro Mike McClure, simulated every PGA Tour event 10,000 times and reveals golf betting picks that have a history of being extremely profitable.